Inlays & Onlays An Overview

 Dental inlays and onlays are very similar to a dental filling or tooth crown.
 These restorations are used for teeth that have wear, decay or other damage.
-Inlays and onlays can be made from a variety of durable materials such as resin, porcelain and/or gold.
+Inlays and onlays are non-invasive and can be made from a variety of durable materials such as resin, porcelain and/or gold.
+Custom-made inlays and onlays provide comprehensive care to restore the integrity of teeth.

 Inlay vs. Onlay